 To make the economics of heat pumps more favorable, the first cost could be lowered by offering rebates and incentives.
-The tables below summarize existing heat pump rebates offered by Xcel Energy in Colorado and the proposed rebates presented in this study.
+The table below summarizes existing heat pump rebates offered by Xcel Energy in Colorado.
 There are currently only heat pump rebates available for residential customers.
 Xcel Energy has general efficiency rebates available for commercial customers but not rebates specifically focused on heat pumps.
+Applying the same rebates or higher to commercial customers will help drive change.